DexterInd/Raspbian_For_Robots/Develop_Notes.md

 Here are developer notes and things we don't want to forget from the software work done.

+To change the desktop locale to the US:  run sudo dpkg-configure locales  unselect en_GB.UTF-8 and select en_US.UTF-8

 ========================================================================================

 GKSU is used to call python GUI's.
 However, GKSU does not work with command line input.
 If the user needs to input information (like a y/n or a 1/2) the sh script will hangup and not move forward.